Servings: 8 Total time: 2 hours 1 minute Difficulty: intermediary

 Preparation

-1. Prepare the marinade: In a bowl, combine the chopped garlic, lemon juice, paprika, oregano, salt and pepper.
-Spread the beef matambre flat and brush it generously with the marinade.
-Leave to marinate for at least 1 hour in the refrigerator.
+1. Prepare the marinade: In a bowl, combine the minced garlic, lemon juice, paprika, oregano, salt, and pepper.
+Lay the beef matambre flat and generously coat it with the marinade.
+Let it marinate for at least 1 hour in the refrigerator.

-2. Add the garnish: On the matambre, spread the chopped spinach (or parsley), carrot sticks, red pepper strips and hard-boiled egg quarters evenly.
-If you add cheese, distribute it in thin slices over the filling.
+2. Add the topping: Spread the chopped spinach (or parsley), carrot sticks, red bell pepper strips, and hard-boiled egg wedges evenly over the matambre.
+If adding cheese, arrange it in thin slices over the topping.

-3. Roll the meat: Roll the matambre around itself tightly to keep the ingredients inside.
-Use kitchen twine to tie the roll at regular intervals, so it keeps its shape while cooking.
+3. Rolling the meat: Roll the matambre tightly around itself to keep the ingredients inside.
+Use kitchen twine to tie the roll at regular intervals so it retains its shape during cooking.

-4. Slow cooking: Preheat your oven to 160°C. Place the rolled matambre in a baking dish and cover with aluminum foil.
-Cook in the oven for about 1.5 to 2 hours, basting occasionally with the cooking juices to keep the meat tender.
+4. Slow cooking: Preheat your oven to 160°C (325°F).
+Place the rolled matambre in a baking dish and cover it with aluminum foil.
+Bake for approximately 1½ to 2 hours, basting occasionally with the cooking juices to keep the meat tender.

-5. Alternative (traditional), cooking in water: You can also cook the rolled matambre in vegetable broth.
-Place it in a large saucepan, cover with broth, bring to the boil, then simmer over low heat for 1 hour 30 minutes.
+5. Alternative (traditional) cooking method: You can also cook the rolled matambre in vegetable broth.
+Place it in a large pot, cover with broth, bring to a boil, then simmer over low heat for 1 hour and 30 minutes.

-6. Resting and cutting: Once the matambre is cooked, let it rest for a few minutes before removing the string.
-Then cut the roll into slices to reveal the beautiful layers of stuffing.
+6. Resting and slicing: Once the matambre is cooked, let it rest for a few minutes before removing the string.
+Then slice the roulade to reveal the beautiful layers of filling.

-7. Tasting tip: Serve the rolled matambre hot or at room temperature, accompanied by a salad or roasted potatoes.
-It’s also delicious with chimichurri sauce to enhance its flavors.
+7. Serving suggestion: Serve the rolled matambre warm or at room temperature, accompanied by a salad or roasted potatoes.
+It is also delicious with chimichurri sauce to enhance its flavors.

 Archive under